rabbitmq/rabbitmq-website/site/consumers.md

 Consumer priorities are covered in a [separate guide](/consumer-priority.html).

+## <a id="exceptions" class="anchor" href="#exceptions">Exception Handling</a>

+Consumers are expected to handle any exceptions that arise during handling of deliveries or any other consumer operations.
+Such exceptions should be logged, collected and ignored.

+If a consumer cannot process deliveries due to a dependency not being available or similar reasons it should clearly log so and cancel itself until it is capable of processing deliveries again.
+This will make the consumer's unavailability visible to RabbitMQ and [monitoring systems](/monitoring.html).

 ## <a id="concurrency" class="anchor" href="#concurrency">Concurrency Considerations</a>

 Consumer concurrency is primarily a matter of client library implementation details and application